sirimuppala/cross-account-mlops/README.md

 ### Step-3 : Data scientists build/train the ML models and submit the final Model.

+In this step, you will build an XGBoost model in the datascience account and once ready will transfer the model along with test data to IT Tools account.
+Open the "xgboost_abalone.ipynb", read the narration and exectue the cells.

 #### Build/Train the models

 #### Submit the job on completion